• Skip to primary navigation

 Instructions

-• In a pot, add your vegetable stock, dried kelp, onion, and green onion.
-Bring to a boil for 20 minutes.
+• In a large pot, add stock, dried kelp, onion, and green onion.
+Bring to a boil for 20 minutes and reduce to a simmer on medium heat.
 Season with salt to taste.

-• Lastly, boil your somyeon noodles for 3 minutes.
-Then strain under cold water to rinse off the starch and strain.
+• Lastly, boil your somyeon noodles for 2-3 minutes.
+Then strain under cold water to rinsing off the starch by rubbing the noodles together and strain again.

-• Add your noodles to a bowl.
+• Divide noodles between serving bowls.
 Top off with the sauce and egg.
-Then pour your hot soup around the noodles.
+Then pour your hot broth around the noodles.
 Enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!